Yugo917/project-management/PROJECT_MANAGEMENT.md

 ## Agile methodology

 ### Tools
-- One Kanban board : to create the sprint with the binded tasks
+- One Scrum board : to create the sprint with the binded tasks
     - each task can have 3 status (todo, inProgress, done)
     - the done status is set when the feature is delivered in production
 - One shared TODO list